brycewray/hugo-site/content/posts/2020/09/goodbye-hello-part-5.md

 Render, however, currently lacks the capability for a site owner to do this.
 One of Render's techs helpfully offered to handle it for me if I wished, but noted that "it's not something we often do and technically we don't support it."

 So that was all she wrote for the site on Render, just a few days into my second run with it.
-Again---entirely my fault, not Render's, for my failure to evaluate that particular capability upfront.
+Again --- entirely my fault, not Render's, for my failure to evaluate that particular capability upfront.

 Please learn from my bad example and, when you're evaluating website hosts, make sure you've run through *all* the possible needs you'll have.
 If you're new to having a site, of course, you may not know what those are.
 But I'm definitely *not* new to this, so I should've known better.
 Don't be me.